rhinstaller/initial-setup/README.rst

 the newly installed machine is started for the first time.

-Still, while Initial Setup normally does not have many options available, if the firstboot --recofing kickstart command is provided in the installation kickstart, Initial Setup will show all configuration options available.
+Still, while Initial Setup normally does not have many options available, if the firstboot --reconfig kickstart command is provided in the installation kickstart, Initial Setup will show all configuration options available.
 This is usually used for OEM OS installations, where an OEM installs the computer, which is then shipped to the end user